Yanbo-Zhu/blog_django_project/README.md

 if you want to create a new post, you need to login first.
 Otherwise, you will be redirected to the login page.

 After you have already logged in, you can create a new post through the Post new page.
 You can set the title, the category, the tags and the content of the post.
 The category and the tags are selectable.
-You can also add a new category or a new tag.
+You can also add a new category or several new tags.

 The Author of the post is the current user.
 The create time and the modified time of the post are set automatically.
-The excerpt of the post is the first 50 characters of the content.
+The excerpt of the post is the first 50 characters of the content, if you don't set the excerpt.

 After you have created the post, you will be redirected to the detail page of the post.